jessepav/lacygoill-wiki-backup/tmux/environment.md

     a

-There's nothing  after `a`, because tmux  tried to expand `EDITORb`;  it doesn't exist, and so was replaced with an empty string.
+There's nothing  after `a`, because tmux  tried to expand `EDITORb`;  it doesn't exist, and so was replaced by an empty string.

 ### How to get `avimb`?